Updated 1 April 2021

 NZ HealthPathways local guidelines for the management of Long COVID are now live.

 There are emerging anecdotal reports about Long COVID symptoms improving within a few days after patients receive their second vaccine shot27-29.
 However, only one non-peer-reviewed prospective study has been conducted so far30.

 NZ HealthPathways are currently developing local guidelines for the management of Long COVID.

 New research findings about Long COVID and how to best manage or treat it are being published frequently.
 This page will be updated as new peer-reviewed evidence and guidance becomes available.

 Support Groups for Patients

-References *publicly available
+References all references are publicly available unless otherwise stated.

 1. World Health Organization.
 Coronavirus disease (COVID-19).
 Coronavirus 2020; https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19.
 Accessed 9 Dec 2020, 2020.